nahla-nee/cutils/docs/dynArray.md

 initializes struct struct and allocates `size` amount of members of the struct's data type.

-This function returns `CUTILS_OK` if no errors occured, or `CUTILS_NOMEM` if it failed to allocate the required memory.
+This function returns `CUTILS_OK` if no errors occurred, or `CUTILS_NOMEM` if it failed to allocate the required memory.

 >`NAME* NAME##New(size_t size)`

 allocates a `NAME` struct and calls `NAME##Init` on it with the given `size`.

-This function returns a pointer to a `NAME` struct if no errors occured, or `NULL` if it failed to allocate, or intialize the struct.
+This function returns a pointer to a `NAME` struct if no errors occurred, or `NULL` if it failed to allocate, or intialize the struct.

 >`int NAME##Copy(NAME *dst, NAME *src)`

 Resizes `dst` to be the same size as `src`, and copies all data from src to dst.

-This function returns `CUTILS_OK` if no errors occured, or `CUTILS_NOMEM` if it failed to allocate the required memory.
+This function returns `CUTILS_OK` if no errors occurred, or `CUTILS_NOMEM` if it failed to allocate the required memory.

 >`void NAME##Move(NAME *dst, NAME *src)`